Sustaining a Property Portfolio

 Some investors prefer to get their hands dirty and run the entire thing themselves, while others are happy to go hands-free.

-Whatever option you choose, sustaining a portfolio is important for creating consistent returns and planning for the future.
+Whatever option you choose, sustaining an investment portfolio is important for creating consistent returns and planning for the future.

 What follows is an excerpt from our Next Level Investment Guide: How to Build a Property Empire.